happyplan/happyplan/README.md

     │   │   ├── _glyphicons           // SVG transformed into fonts
     │   │   └── fonts                   // Fonts
-    │   └── medias                      // Content elements like videos, images, audios ├── .bowerrc                        // Where you define your options for bower ├── Gruntfile.js                    // Compilation file
-    ├── component.json                  // Where you define your options used by bower ├── happy-plan.default.json         // All config used by happy plan ├── happy-plan.json                 // You can create this file to override the default config.
+    │   └── medias                      // Content elements like videos, images, audios ├── bower.json                      // Where you define your options used by bower ├── happyplan.json                  // You can create this file to override the default config.
-    └── README.md                       // PLEASE, READ IT, but it seems you are

 ## TL;DR
 According you already have ruby and npm installed.

-    $ gem install jekyll compass && npm install -g grunt-cli bower && npm install
+    $ gem install jekyll compass && npm install -g grunt-cli bower happyplan-cli && npm install

 ## Requirements

-The easy way is on **OS X** (but it shouldn't be so hard to make this working on any unix like system.
-Make a PR :)).
-Oh and all `happy` commands can be started for the moment only if you add `./bin` in your `PATH`.
-If not, you have to add `bin/` before all commands like `bin/happy help`.

 ### Jekyll [[+](https://github.com/mojombo/jekyll/wiki/install)]